aws-samples/vpc-flow-log-filtering-and-ingestion-in-splunk-using-aws-lambda/README.md

 1. Access Splunk Web, go to Settings and choose Data inputs.
 2. Select HTTP Event Collector and then choose New Token.
 3. Configure the new token and click Submit.
+Ensure that the sourcetype is “aws:cloudwatchlogs:vpcflow”
 4. Once the Token has been created, choose Global Settings, ensure All Tokens have been enabled, and click Save.

 ## Splunk Configurations

 We need to add configurations within the Splunk server under props.conf to ensure that line breaking, time stamp and field extractions are configured correctly.
 Copy the contents below in props.conf in $SPLUNK_HOME/etc/system/local/.
-For more information regarding these configurations, refer the Splunk props.conf documentation.
+For more information regarding these configurations, refer the Splunk [props.conf documentation](https://docs.splunk.com/Documentation/Splunk/latest/Admin/Propsconf).

 [aws:cloudwatchlogs:vpcflow]
 BREAK_ONLY_BEFORE_DATE = false